brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

 ## About

-Low-level SQLite connection library for C, C++, Objective-C, and Java
+Low-level SQLite connection library for C, C++, Objective-C, and Java, with API and internal enhancements to support use of encryption keys, through `sqlite3_key` function call - with **fake crypto** version included (intended to enable straightforward adaptation for *real* encryption using a solution such as SQLCipher)

 to support SQLite batch processing in higher-level app frameworks such as Apache Cordova